 The amount of DSA available to you as a postgraduate research student is usually less than the amount you may have received as an undergraduate.
 You can receive new equipment through the DSA, but any equipment you already own will be taken into account.

-For many disabled postgraduate research students, the DSAs amount per year falls short of the amount of support you need.
+For some disabled postgraduate research students, the DSAs amount per year falls short of the amount of support you need.
 This is especially the case for students who are blind or partially sighted, and who require transcription services, and for students who are deaf or hearing impaired, and who require sign language interpreting.

-If you exceed the maximum DSA limit, the Disability team will look for alternative sources of funding with you.
+If you exceed the maximum DSA limit, Disability Services will look for alternative sources of funding with you.
 Students who exceed their DSA will continue to receive support during their studies at Leeds.
 Disabled Students' Allowances - UK Research & Innovation (Research Councils): if you are funded by a Research Council you can also apply for DSA funded by your Research Council.
 The application process for this is different, and you will need to talk with Disability Services so that your Disability Coordinator can arrange your funding.